 Have a great historical landmark in your area or a favorite place you frequent as a family?
 Highlight the uniqueness of where you live by making that special spot the background of your holiday card photo.
 Holiday cards are all about spreading joy and updating loved ones on news with your family, make it that much more personal by including a well-known spot in your area.

 Pose at sunset for the perfect light to frame your family.
 Also known as “golden hour,” photography taken at dusk is known for its warm golden glow.
-If you are taking your own Christmas family photos this year, taking your photos during golden hour will help your holiday card look like it was done by a pro!
+If you are taking your own Christmas family photos this year, taking your photos during the golden hour will help your holiday card look like it was done by a pro!
 Friends and family will be able to feel the warmth radiating from your gorgeous holiday photo.
 Pair the glowing colors of a sunset with one of our beautiful Christmas cards.

 A snowball fight is a perfect way to spread holiday cheer during the “most wonderful time of the year.”
 Capture the fun of the holidays by featuring a good old fashioned snow fight on the front of your holiday card.
 Your kids will love the fun, and you will love the photos for years to come.
-And, if you love a good pun, this is the perfect opportunity to pair your snowfight photo with a “snow much fun” Christmas card template.
+And, if you love a good pun, this is the perfect opportunity to pair your snow fight photo with an “Up to Snow Good” Christmas card design.

-Elevate your beach shoot (literally) by jumping in with some signature moves.
+Encourage everyone in the family to jump in unison for the photographer.
 This is a great photo idea for families with growing children who have larger than life personalities.
 Let everyone pick a signature move and capture all the action for the perfect family Christmas photo.
 Or, swing your child toward the camera and capture their glowing smile.
-Friends and family will love seeing their growing personalities, and you will enjoy the memories of such a fun holiday shoot.
-A sandy family holiday picture also pairs great with a fun “sand is the new snow” holiday card design.
+Friends and family will love seeing their different personalities, and you will enjoy the memories of such a fun holiday shoot.

-What better Christmas photo location than the bed of a classic pickup truck, filled with all the holiday must haves.
+What better Christmas photo location than the bed of a classic pickup truck, filled with all the holiday must-haves?
 Simply stock up on all your favorite Holiday decorations and take the perfect holiday photo.
 Posing will also be a breeze since you can sit on the truck bed.
-One of your local Christmas tree farms or holiday fairs may already have a photo station set up with all the holiday essentials, making getting this look that much easier.
+One of your local Christmas tree farms or holiday fairs may already have a socially distanced photo station set up with all the holiday essentials, which will make getting this look that much easier.

 Feature a holiday wreath for the perfect seasonal detail.
 Adding some festive greenery to the background of your holiday photo is the perfect way to incorporate some seasonal elegance, while still keeping the focus on your family.
 This is a chic family Christmas photo shoot idea for the family that loves minimalism, but also wants to show some holiday cheer.
 Pair with a stylish typographic holiday card design for the ultimate elegance.

-Sometimes the perfect photo-op is right in your own home.
-Gather the family for a cozy photo shoot in the comfort of your own bed.
+Sometimes the perfect photo-op is right in your bedroom.
+Gather the family for a cozy photoshoot in the comfort of your own bed.
 This is a great option if you are announcing a new addition to your family this holiday season.
 Combine your holiday card with your birth announcement by showcasing your new little bundle in the safety of your home.
 We can help you find the perfect holiday birth announcement for your growing family.

 Having trouble deciding on a pose for the whole family?
 Take your holiday photo in motion!
-Is there an activity your family does routinely on the weekends (a certain hike, a stroll through a farmers market, a town park your child loves).
-Walking through a local market can be the perfect holiday photo setting for a family on the go.
+Is there an activity your family does routinely on the weekends (a certain hike, a stroll through a farmers market, an outdoor restaurant your child loves)?
+Walking through a local outdoor market can be the perfect holiday photo setting for a family on the go.
 Showcase one of your favorite city spots to give friends and family a peek into your daily routine.